luogen1996/LLaVA-HR/README.md

 </details>

 ## Evaluation
 We follow  [LLaVA-v1.5](https://github.com/haotian-liu/LLaVA/tree/main) to conduct evaluations. you should download [eval.zip](https://drive.google.com/file/d/1atZSBBrAX54yYpxtVVW33zFvcnaHeFPy/view?usp=sharing) and unzip it to `./playground/data/eval`.
-Besides, we further impelement the evaluation of coco-caption, rec, vizwiz,ocrvqa,okvqa and torchstone.
+Besides, we further impelement the evaluation of coco-caption, refcoco, vizwiz,ocrvqa and okvqa.
 Please refer to [Evaluation.md](./Evaluation.md) to prepare the data.

 Then, your can run our evaluation script `bash scripts/v1_5/eval.sh`.